Isaac-Bell/neonTrade/README.md

   - **Bollinger Bands**: Uses a moving average and two standard deviations to create upper and lower bands, indicating volatility and potential reversal points.
   - **MACD (Moving Average Convergence Divergence)**: Combines moving averages to show changes in strength, direction, momentum, and duration of a trend.
   - **Fibonacci Retracement**: Uses horizontal lines to indicate areas of support or resistance at the key Fibonacci levels before the price continues in the original direction.

+  - ### 📊 Trading Strategies Library

+Our neonTrade Bot aims to include an intuitive and robust library of various trading strategies based on well-known technical analysis techniques.
+This library will allow users to select, customize, and deploy strategies that best fit their trading goals.
+Here are some of the strategies we plan to implement:

+- **Moving Average Crossover**: A strategy that involves tracking two moving averages of different lengths (e.g., 50-day and 200-day).
+When the shorter moving average crosses above the longer one, it signals a potential buy, and vice versa for a sell signal.

+- **RSI (Relative Strength Index)**: This momentum oscillator measures the speed and change of price movements.
+It ranges from 0 to 100 and is used to identify overbought or oversold conditions in a market.

+- **Bollinger Bands**: A strategy that uses a volatility indicator consisting of a middle band (a simple moving average) and two outer bands (standard deviations).
+It helps traders identify potential overbought and oversold conditions based on price movements relative to the bands.

+- **MACD (Moving Average Convergence Divergence)**: This strategy involves tracking the difference between two moving averages (typically the 12-day and 26-day EMA) and a signal line (9-day EMA).
+It helps traders identify potential buy and sell signals based on crossovers and divergences.

+- **Fibonacci Retracement**: A technique that uses horizontal lines to indicate areas of support or resistance at the key Fibonacci levels before the price continues in the original direction.
+It's used to identify potential reversal levels.

+- **Ichimoku Cloud**: A comprehensive indicator that defines support and resistance, identifies trend direction, gauges momentum, and provides trading signals.
+The cloud component identifies likely support and resistance levels.

+- **Trend Following**: A strategy that seeks to capitalize on the continuation of existing market trends by identifying and following trends in the market, either upward or downward.

+- **Breakout Strategy**: This strategy aims to enter the market when the price breaks out of a defined range or level of resistance/support.
+Breakouts are often followed by significant price movements, offering potential for profits.

+- **Scalping**: A high-frequency trading strategy that involves making dozens or hundreds of trades within a day to "scalp" a small profit from each.

+These strategies will be integrated into the neonTrade Bot to provide a wide array of trading techniques, allowing users to tailor their trading approach to their individual preferences and market conditions.

 ## 🏗️ Project Structure